 This team guide will break down everything you need to know about the Cincinnati Bengals and dive into such topics as:

 - What challenges lie ahead for the Bengals in a tough AFC North.

-- Free tips for how to bet on the Bengals in 2019.
+- Free tips for how to bet on the Bengals.

 - Bengals team history and the most notable team accomplishments.

 The Cincinnati Bengals were founded in 1966 by former Cleveland Browns and namesake Paul Brown.
 The Bengals were the tenth and final team to join the American Football League which joined the NFL in 1970.

 The Bengals made it to the Super Bowl in 1981 and 1988 but lost on both occasions to the San Francisco 49ers.